wp-plugins/country-code-failed-login/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
-In previous versions, an external server hosted by www.php-web-host.com was solely responsible for banned IP lookups.
+In previous versions, an external server hosted by www.phpwebhost.co.za was solely responsible for banned IP lookups.
 During an active attack, this could cause very high loads on your server as it has to constantly connect to our server for the lookup.
 Version 2.0.0 now stores info about banned IPs locally to eliminate constant external lookups

 = 1.0.6 =
-Added logging capability which allows the user to view run time logs, or click a link to automatically upload those logs to PHP-Web-Host.com's servers for inspection.
+Added logging capability which allows the user to view run time logs, or click a link to automatically upload those logs to phpwebhost.co.za's servers for inspection.

 = 1.0.1 =
 The test to see if the user is actually on the wp-login.php screen before doing remote ban lookups is important for page load speeds